Bandolero!: Plot

-Dee has taken Maria as a hostage after they come across her wagon, during which gang member Pop Chaney shoots and kills the man escorting Maria.
-The posse, led by local sheriff July Johnson and deputy Roscoe Bookbinder, chases the fugitives across the Mexican border into territory policed by bandoleros, whom Maria describes as men out to kill any gringos (foreigners) that they can find.
+Dee decides to take Maria as a hostage after they come across her wagon.
+The posse, led by sheriff Johnson and deputy Roscoe Bookbinder, chases the fugitives across the Mexican border into territory policed by bandoleros.
+According to Maria, bandoleros are men out to kill any gringos (foreigners) that they can find.
 Maria further warns Dee that the sheriff will follow, because they have taken the one thing that he has always wanted: her.

-Despite initial protestations, Maria falls for Dee after he protects her from the others, and finds herself in a quandary.
+Despite initial protestations, Maria falls for Dee after he protects her from the others and finds herself in a quandary.
 She had never felt anything for the sheriff, nor for her husband, who had purchased her from her family.
 The posse tracks them to an abandoned town and captures the gang.
-The bandoleros also arrive, shooting and killing Roscoe, so the sheriff releases the outlaws so that the men can fight back in defense.
+The bandoleros also arrive, shooting and killing Roscoe.
+The sheriff releases the outlaws so that the men can fight back in defense.

-In this final showdown, almost everyone is killed.
-Dee is fatally stabbed by the leader of the bandits, El Jefe, after Dee savagely beats him when he attempts to rape Maria.
-Then Mace is shot by another.
+In the ensuing battle, almost everyone is killed.
+Dee is fatally stabbed by the leader of the bandits, Angel, after Dee beats him when he attempts to rape Maria.
+Then, Mace is shot by another.
 Babe and gang member Robbie O'Hare die after killing several bandoleros.
-Pop Chaney is killed while going after the money Mace stole, and his son Joe dies after trying to rescue him.
-Maria grabs Dee's pistol and shoots El Jefe dead, sending the now leaderless bandoleros into full retreat.
-Maria professes her love to Dee and finally kisses him before he dies.
-Mace returns the money to sheriff Johnson, and then falls dead due to his wound.
+Gang member Pop Chaney is killed while going after the money Mace stole, and his son Joe dies after trying to rescue him.

+Maria grabs Dee's pistol and shoots Angel dead, sending the now leaderless bandoleros into full retreat.
+Maria professes her love to Dee and kisses him before he dies.
+Mace returns the money to Sheriff Johnson, and then falls dead from his wound.
 Maria and the sheriff, with little left of the posse, bury the Bishop brothers and dead posse members, after which Maria remarks that no one will know who was there.
 They then begin the ride back to Texas.